By Christine Hoover, Author, Podcaster, Bible Teacher

 And it was.

-We started a Bible study in our living room and despite how desperately I wanted our little church to grow at the time and how much fear I felt, I sometimes look back at those days with longing.
+We started a Bible study in our living room.
+During the initial days, we did receive many recommendations including keeping the group smaller or something like checking out sites that offered Continuing Education for Clergy.
+However, despite how desperately I wanted our little church to grow at the time and how much fear I felt, I sometimes look back at those days with longing.
 We had no idea what we were doing, but we could invite our entire church over for dinner, and we were a happy little band of brothers and sisters.

 Then the church began to grow.
 As we passed certain milestones, I began feeling pulled in many different relational directions.
 We could no longer have everyone over for dinner at one time, or even everyone a handful at a time.
 People were coming to us faster than we could know them all, but still we tried to know them all, even as we tried to maintain relationships with those we’d known and loved since the church’s inception.
 From year 3 to year 5 of our church’s existence, I lived in perpetual motion.
 At the same time, I couldn’t figure out how to navigate all of the relationships, I constantly felt guilty that I couldn’t be all things to all people, and my new normal became various levels of bone-tired.